Two of the world's most iconic cities are London and New York -- but which is better?

 London does have a vibrant club scene so people can party until 3 am, but many Londoners prefer to catch the last tube.

 For those looking for a bar crawl that goes all night long, NYC is the place.

 As far as medium to big-size concerts go, both cities can accommodate them.

-Diversity and quality of music in smaller venues is where London has a slight edge.
+Diversity and quality of music in smaller venues are where London has a slight edge.
 But this is mere opinion.

 If we stick to the numbers, London comes out ahead with 207 music venues and ten major music festivals.
 NYC lags slightly with 188 music venues and two major festivals.

-NYC has Barneys, Saks and Bergdorf Goodman.
-London has Harrods, Fortnum & Mason and Selfridges.
-Both cities have well-known chain shops, great bookstores and more.
+NYC has Barneys, Saks Fifth Ave, and Bergdorf Goodman.
+London has Harrods, Fortnum & Mason, and Selfridges.
+Both cities have well-known chain shops, great bookstores, and more.

 One benefit that NYC has that London doesn’t is the amount of tax you pay on clothes.
 In NYC, clothing purchases up to $110 are tax-free.
 Beyond that, you pay 8.875%.